MA Gender Studies and Law

 Students take courses to the value of four units and complete a dissertation (which is also the assessment for the fourth course Feminist Legal Theory).

 All students take the compulsory core courses Gender Theory and the Study of Asia, Africa and the Middle East and Feminist Legal Theory (Dissertation).
 Further options include a wide range of gender and gender-related courses from a comprehensive list.
-Students also chose one Law option from the general MA in Law list (subject to course convenor approval).
+Students also choose one Law option from the general MA in Law list (subject to course convenor approval).

 Upon completion of coursework and written examinations in May/June, students will write a 10,000 word dissertation based on material acquired from Feminist Legal Theory.